 Todd and Charlie, two great people living their lives unfettered in the most vibrant city in the world.

 My wife Nancy met me at college before I was a cop.
 For a girl from a small New England hamlet, she had adapted to my expanding circle of unconventional friends with enthusiasm and good humor.
-Nancy, a librarian with a photographer/communications major turned cop, another opposites attract situation.
+Nancy, a librarian with me, a photographer/communications major turned cop.
+Another opposites attract situation.

 Many times over the years, Nancy and I had Todd and Charlie over for dinner at our Manhattan Chelsea apartment.
 Nancy was an excellent cook.
-Todd claimed Charlie was a lousy cook, so he reciprocated and insisted on taking us to restaurants.
-Todd prided himself on knowing “the best new and unknown eateries” New York City had to offer; before they were overrun by tourists.
+Todd claimed Charlie was a lousy cook.
+So he reciprocated by insisting on taking us to restaurants.
+Todd prided himself on knowing “the best new and unknown eateries” New York City had to offer.
+As he would say, "before they were overrun by tourists."

 One day, Todd informed me about the alarmingly increased incidents of what he called Fag Bashing.
-BBQ (Brooklyn, Bronx & Queens) teratoid assholes would come down to the Village in the wee weekend hours and savagely beat up people (mostly transvestites).
+BBQ (Brooklyn, Bronx & Queens) teratoid assholes would come down to the Village in the wee weekend hours.
+They would savagely beat up people (mostly transvestites).
 He voiced a sincere concern because the victims never called the cops.
-If the perps were caught, they did not press charges.
+If the perps were caught, the victims did not press charges.
 Todd was always up on what was percolating in the neighborhood, he knew the deal.

-My radio car partner Jimmy and I made a special effort to prevent these crimes and when we spotted potential BBQ perps, we would appositely, escort those BBQ troglodytes out of the neighborhood, if you know what I mean.
+My radio car partner Jimmy and I made a special effort to prevent these crimes.
+When we spotted potential BBQ perps, we would appositely, escort those BBQ troglodytes out of the neighborhood.
+If you know what I mean.

-As word spread in the command, the midnight tour cops began to look out for the tormentors of these oft targeted people; encouraging victims to cooperate with the police and report these crimes.
+As word spread in the command, the midnight tour cops began to look out for the tormentors of these oft targeted people.
+The cops went about encouraging victims to cooperate with the police and report these crimes.
 Most, if not all, refused to press charges.
 But the cops put the heat on the perps, just the same.